meshcloud/terraform-azure-meshplatform/README.md

     terraform output -json
     ```

-7. Grant admin consent to the newly created Replicator Service Principal.
-See the terraform output on how to do this.

-8. Grant access on the enrollment account as described in the [meshcloud public docs](https://docs.dev.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform-azure-manually.html#set-up-subscription-provisioning).
+7. Grant access on the enrollment account as described in the [meshcloud public docs](https://docs.dev.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform-azure-manually.html#set-up-subscription-provisioning).

 ### Using CLI